yowainwright/developer-ci-benefits/docs/04-what-is-ci.md

 # Continuous Integration

 Continuous Integration is the practice of merging all developer working copies to a shared mainline several times a day.
+[Read more here](https://en.wikipedia.org/wiki/Continuous_integration).

 ## My definition

-Continuous Integration is a pattern of programming combining infrastructure, testing, and development practices to safely and confidently push code from development to production continuously.
+> Continuous Integration is a pattern of programming combining infrastructure, testing, and development practices to safely and confidently push code from development to production continuously.

 ----